-Moyez Dharsee is CIO and Director of Informatics, overseeing operations, architecture, teams and partnerships for research data platforms and systems developed by Indoc.
+Moyez Dharsee is CTO and Director of Informatics, overseeing operations, architecture, teams and partnerships for research data platforms and systems developed by Indoc.
 Previously, he co-founded a bioinformatics consulting firm and worked in biotech developing systems for data management and analysis of complex mass spectrometry and proteomics datasets in support of early-stage biomarker research.
 Moyez made his start in a bioinformatics lab designing distributed algorithms for biological sequence analysis and protein folding.
 He manages to take out some time for a little sailing and volunteering in the local community.

 Harriet Feilotter is Chief Scientific Officer at Indoc Research.
 She obtained her PhD in

 Laboratory, and was a research associate at the Cold Spring Harbor Laboratory for two years.
-In 2000, back in Canada,
+In

-Director or the Queen’s Genomics Facility, as well as a Professor at Queen’s University
+Director or the Queen’s Genomics Facility, as well as a Professor at Queen’s University in the

 She runs the Indoc Research laboratories at Queen’s University, combining this with maintaining her own academic interests in the development of diagnostic, prognostic and predictive tools for use in clinical molecular diagnostic service labs.
 Harriet enjoys canoeing, cooking, eating, music (playing and listening), writing, traveling, scuba diving and doing very large jigsaw puzzles.

-Tom Gee, Manager of Software Development, has been at Indoc Research since 2016.
+Tom Gee, Vice President Of Engineering, has been at Indoc Research since 2016.
 Tom

 focusing on software, processes and system integration.
 Tom received his Bachelor of Mathematics

 from the University of Waterloo in 1990.
 Prior to Indoc, Tom was the technical lead and manager

-the development of distributed informatics systems.
+distributed informatics systems.
 Before then, Tom was the senior developer and architect for

 Covenant Systems Development under contract to various groups within Defence Research &

 His team of contractors created real-time and safety-critical systems in support of Navy, Air Force and Land Force personnel, including such projects as an immersive soldier combat simulator, flight simulators, and protection systems for high altitude and acceleration.
 They designed, assembled and deployed prototypes for field use, on submarines, on fighter and transport aircraft, and for battlefield medics.
 Outside of work, Tom enjoys family life with his wife and their two near-adult children.
 He also has a hobby farm where they have laying hens and do organic gardening.
 Tom is deeply involved in the ministry of Harvest Bible Chapel, Barrie.

-Mojib Javadi holds the position of Manager, Scientific Program Development and Molecular Lead at Indoc Research since 2014.
-At Indoc Research,
+Mojib Javadi holds the position of Director, Program Development and Research Operations

 organizations to develop provincial and federal grants for new data management and informatics

 technologies and solutions.
 He is the project manager for funded collaborative projects with

 and functions.
 Mojib holds a Ph.D. in Molecular Cancer Biology from the University of Toronto.

 His doctoral work focused on hematopoiesis and myeloid leukemias.
 Mojib was funded by NSERC for an industry post-doctoral fellowship with Lorus Therapeutics where he developed small molecular kinase inhibitors targeting solid tumors.
 Mojib was the Management Fellow at Ontario Brain Institute, working on data standardization efforts and developing potential informatics sustainability models.
 Mojib likes staying active, and getting outside as much as he can, including everything from hiking to triathlons.
 He particularly enjoys cycling, especially if there is a beer stop at the end.

 Susan Gilbert Evans handles front end data management, analysis and query, developing

 strategic operational guidance to Indoc’s research infrastructure.
 Sue has over 20 years’

-Sue was the Chief Operating Officer of the Centre for Movement Disorders
+Sue was the Chief Operating Officer of the Centre for Movement Disorders and held successive

-and held successive positions in pharmaceutical organizations including Clinical Research Associate, Project Manager and Director of Clinical
+positions in pharmaceutical organizations including Clinical Research Associate, Project Manager

 Sue holds a BSc(Hons) in Life Sciences from Queen’s University and MSc in Clinical Pharmacology from the University of Toronto.
 While not wrangling data, Sue enjoys spending time sailing, canoeing and kayaking the waters of Ontario, repairing sails and outdoor gear, and relaxing with family and two devon rex cats.

 2014.
 Kristen supports the clinical informatics activities for many of our research programs.

-research programs.
 She provides expertise for our research teams to manage their data, in addition to supporting

 supports researchers in creating good quality legacy data while making their lives as easy as